A BRIEF HISTORY OF HOUSES

 About 7,000 BC a new people lived in Jericho and they had learned to make mortar.
 They used it to plaster walls and floors.
 Catal Huyuk was one of the world's first towns.
 It was built in what is now Turkey about 6,500 BC not long after farming began.
 Catal Huyuk probably had a population of about 6,000.
 In Catal Huyuk the houses were made of mud brick.
 Houses were built touching against each other.
 They did not have doors and houses were entered through hatches in roofs.
-Presumably having entrances in the roofs was safer then having them in the walls.
+Presumably having entrances in the roofs was safer than having them in the walls.
 (Catal Huyuk was unusual among early towns as it was not surrounded by walls).
 Since houses were built touching each other the roofs must have acted as streets!
 People must have walked across them.

 In Catal Huyuk there were no panes of glass in windows and houses did not have chimneys.
-Instead there were only holes in the roofs to let out smoke.
+Instead, there were only holes in the roofs to let out the smoke.
 Inside houses were plastered and often had painted murals of people and animals on the walls.
 People slept on platforms.
 In Catal Huyuk the dead were buried inside houses.
 (Although they may have been exposed outside to be eaten by vultures first).

 By 4,000 BC farming had spread across Europe.
 When people began farming they stopped living in tents made from animal skins and they began to live in huts made from stone or wattle and daub with thatched roofs.
 Bronze Age people lived in round wooden huts with thatched roofs.

 The first civilization arose in Sumer (which is now Iraq).
 There were a number of city-states.
 Each city had a protector god and the king was regarded as his representative on earth.
 Below the king were nobles and rich merchants who lived in considerable comfort in large houses with many rooms.
 Their houses were two story high and they were arranged around a courtyard.
 However poor people lived in simple huts.